hapax/hapax.github.io/assets/minimal-networks.md

 ### 2.3.
 Hubs and spokes <a id="sec-2-3" name="sec-2-3"></a>

-All this work with triangles pays off with a powerful result about minimal networks for *any* number of cities:
+All this work with triangles pays off with a powerful conclusion for minimal networks for *any* number of cities:

 <span style="padding-left: 20px; display:block">